hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - container cleanup --volumes => goes to GUI to select stopped containers, instead get it to open up all volumes to select (gracefully loop back after each deletion, to be able to reselect more)
     - container cleanup --volumes --all => first deletes containers, THEN deletes volumes (change it to only delete volumes)
     - also when deleting all (container cleanup --volumes --all), list the found volumes (and their number) first, so user can confirm to continue or not
+- [ ] REFACTOR BUIT FIRST CHECK WHAT'S THERE & HOW IT BEHAVES
+    - keep `container stop` as is
+    - then `container cleanup` -> `container remove` (rename all scripts cmd aliases, dependencies etc),
+    - `container remove` with arguments -> acts directly as a script (e.g. <container-name> --images --volumes)
+    - `container remove` currently also removes images (and maybe also volumes??).
+        - Default GUI behaviour should remove JUST container by default -> but presents user with a choice (with yellow warning) -> y/n also remove 1) image, 2) volumes ('no' by default).
+        - in the --guided mode, include explanation (.e.g if remove images then still have dockerfille + explain what happens if remove volumes, etc)
+        - if comes with arguments --images and --volumes, unless the -f / --force flag there, then flash warnings -> require: y/n confirmation
+    -
+    - for both GUI / as script: include prompt to

 # Container starts
 - [x] a new command from AIME v2 -> test + add to documentation around CLI ecosystem (esp to alias-listcont)